dehydratedpotato/socpowerbud/README.md

 </p>

 ## What It Does and How It Works
+This project is designed to get the current CPU frequency of your system as accurately as possible, without requiring `sudo` or a kernel extension.
+Each architecture supported by this project offers different amounts of data and uses its own technique:
 ### On Apple Silicon
-For Apple SIlicon, this project is able to pull the current frequency of your CPU cores and clusters, without requiring `sudo` or a kernel extension.
+For Apple Silicon, this project is able to pull the current frequency of your CPU cores and clusters.
 This near-impossible feat is achieved by accessing the CPU performance state values (which are hidden away in `IOReport`), and performing some calculations based on them during a specified time interval (default 1 second).
 This method is not only extremely accurate, but it is also the same concept used by the closed source OS X command line utility [Powermetrics](https://www.unix.com/man-page/osx/1/powermetrics/).
 ### On Intel
-For Intel, this project is currently limited to estimating the current average frequency of the entire CPU complex using inline assembley.
-I do hope to soon figure out a way to bring better x86 support.
+For Intel, this project is currently limited to estimating the current frequency of the entire CPU complex by using inline assembely.
+Further support will be implemented as soon as possible.
 ## Usage
 ### Preparation:
 Download the precompiled binary from the [releases](https://github.com/BitesPotatoBacks/osx-cpufreq/releases), `cd` into your Downloads folder, and run these commands to fix the binary permissions: